-The following include all the nodes that follow the context node. .
+The following includes all the nodes that follow the context node.
 We can apply ‘following’ to specify the following elements in the web element list.

 //button [contains(@class, ‘Navyug-Class’)] /following:: input[contains(@id,’Navyug-’)] //input [contains(@id,’Navyug-’)] /preceding:: button[contains(@class, ‘Navyug-Class’)]

 Few dynamic elements contain static values, On the basis of those values, we can use ‘contains’ function to search such elements.
-For example, in above html button class name contains static string ‘Navyug-12345’.
-We can use XPath to search for a button element with class name containing ‘Navyug’.
+For example, in above HTML button class name contains static string ‘Navyug-12345’.
+We can use XPath to search for a button element with a class name containing ‘Navyug’.

-We can also add more than one condition to search element using Xpath.
-Like button with ID that contains ‘Navyug’ plus class that contains ‘text’.
+We can also add more than one condition to search element using XPath.
+Like button with an ID that contains ‘Navyug’ plus class that contains ‘text’.

 //button[contains(@id,’Navyug-’)] [contains(@class, ‘Navyug-Class-text’)]